Mental evaluation ordered for man accused in flight attack

 Torres spent time in mental health facilities, according to lawsuits he filed.
 A local police chief says officers have dealt with him several times since 2014, mostly over family issues and mental health episodes.

 Last year, officers responded to a reported disturbance at Torres' home and found him outside in his underwear.
-He told them he was protesting climate change, Leominster Police Chief Aaron Kennedy told The Associated Press.
-He said Torres was charged in 2017 involving a domestic incident with his mother but that the dropped the charges.
+He told them he was protesting climate change.
+Leominster Police Chief Aaron Kennedy told The Associated Press that Torres was charged in 2017 involving a domestic incident with his mother but that the charges were later dropped.

 On Feb.
-25, Torres told patrons in a barbershop that he wanted to “die tonight at midnight” and wanted to get shot by 12 people with an AR-15 two times at point blank,” according to a police report.
+25, Torres visited a local barbershop and told patrons that he wanted to “die tonight at midnight” and wanted to get shot by 12 people with an AR-15 two times at point blank,” according to a police report.

 Kennedy said it wasn't until he saw the video from the flight last weekend that they realized it was the same person, and that his outburst at the barber shop included “the same rhetoric you heard on the airplane.”

-Note: This story has been corrected to show that Torres visited the barbershop on Feb.
-25, not Feb.
-26.